blanktphan/learning-journey/technical-skills/01-programming/03-core-language-constructs/3_5-error-handling.md

 #### Syntax Errors

-- **Description**: These are errors caused by writing code that violates the grammatical (syntax) rules of the programming language.
+- Description: These are errors caused by writing code that violates the grammatical (syntax) rules of the programming language.
 It is like making a spelling or grammar mistake in an English sentence.
-- **Detection**: They are detected by the compiler or interpreter *before* the program starts to run.
+- Detection: They are detected by the compiler or interpreter before the program starts to run.
 The program cannot be executed at all until these errors are corrected.
-- **Examples**: Forgetting a semicolon, misspelling a command, or having mismatched parentheses.
+- Examples: Forgetting a semicolon, misspelling a command, or having mismatched parentheses.

 #### Runtime Errors or Exceptions

-- **Description**: These errors occur *while* the program is running.
+- Description: These errors occur while the program is running.
 Even if the code's syntax is completely correct, an unexpected situation arises that prevents the program from continuing its normal execution.
 This is the type of error we need to "handle".
-- **Examples**: `DivisionByZeroError` (dividing by zero), `FileNotFoundError` (file not found), `NullPointerException` (attempting to use a method on a null object).
+- Examples: `DivisionByZeroError`, `FileNotFoundError`, `NullPointerException`.

 ### 3. Structured Exception Handling